HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: Experimental evaluation

 Electric system operators currently use models that capture the actual state of their networks through Supervisory Control and Data Acquisition (SCADA) systems, allowing human operators to make informed decisions from a centralized control room.
 To make such decisions, operators mainly rely on the current state of the network, along with studies conducted using static (e.g., power flow) and dynamic (e.g., phasor-based) models extracted from the SCADA system.

 This centralized approach has several limitations, including low-bandwidth decision-making, limited automation, and restricted control at the Edge.
 At the same time, the rise of renewable energy is shifting power systems from a centralized, controllable setup to a more variable and decentralized one.
-Addressing these limitations requires a more distributed and high-performance approach, which the HP2C-DT framework provides.
-It supports HPC, which allows for Electromagnetic Transient (EMT) simulations while keeping the traditional power flow and phasor-based models available, ensuring different levels of fidelity.
+Addressing these limitations requires a more distributed and high-performance approach, which the HP2C-DT framework provides in the form of a digital twin architecture.
+It supports the integration of HPC resources and external Electromagnetic Transient (EMT) solvers, enabling EMT simulations while still providing access to traditional power-flow and phasor-based models, thereby ensuring multiple levels of modeling fidelity.
 It also enables computations at the Edge, where key assets of power systems—such as generators, power converters, transformers, protection relays, and metering stations—operate as HP2C-DT devices with their corresponding digital replicas.

+In the domain of power systems, digital twins are implemented as dynamic, real-time replicas of power system assets, supported by connection, data, model, and service layers.
+Previous efforts in this area typically do not address edge-to-cloud latency limitations, fast reaction, or the integration of HPC resources in the architecture; instead, they emphasize combining machine learning with simulation models for advanced analytics and feedback loops, where physical data refines virtual models, and tackle the challenges of data scarcity, dynamic topology changes, and uncertainties that hinder AI model performance~\cite{rahmani-saneApplicationsArtificialIntelligence2025}.